AUSTIN BRAIN INJURY ATTORNEY: Brain Injury Lawyers

 - Mild: GCS 13-15

-Did you suffer a TBI in any kind of accident in Austin or a surrounding area of Texas?
+Did you suffer a TBI in any kind of accident in Austin or a surrounding area of Texas caused by the negligence of another party?
 You will want to be sure that you speak to The Patel Firm as soon as possible.
+Work with us to help you fight for the compensation you are entitled to.

-Our firm knows how challenging and frightening it can be for people to be dealing with TBIs, but we will work closely with you throughout your case so you can be confident that you are receiving all of the necessary care.
-You can call (512)-883-5171 or contact us online to receive a free consultation with our Austin brain injury attorney.
+Our firm knows that TBIs can cause pain and suffering to the victims and their families, including loss of income.
+We also know that it can be challenging and frightening to be dealing with severe TBI.
+Our personal injury attorney will work closely with you from the date of the accident until your case is settled so you can be confident that you are receiving all of the necessary care.
+You can call (512)-883-5171 or contact us online to receive a free consultation with our Austin brain injury lawyers today.

 “Mr. Patel and his staff helped me the whole way through everything.
 They are awesome!
 They work hard to get you what you deserve.
 I highly recommend them.”